 Phases of rest and recovery needed to build a bigger chest:

-Generally, there are three phases of rest and recovery that a body requires after an intense chest workout.
-That means you need to rest between sets or exercises immediately after training and 48-72 hours after exercise.
+There are three phases of rest and recovery that a body requires after an intense chest workout.
+That means you must rest between sets or exercises immediately after training and 48-72 hours after exercise.

-Rest and recover In Between Lifts: Don’t think that there is no need to rest when you are lifting or exercising.
+Rest and Recovery In Between Lifts: Don’t think there is no need to rest when lifting or exercising.
 If you overstress your body, it will strain your muscles.
-Thus, make sure to have 30 to 90 seconds of rest between sets during exercise.
+Thus, have 30 to 90 seconds of rest between sets during exercise.

 Other rest and recovery activities to build a bigger chest:

-Apart from having a rest period between and after a workout, there are numerous other essential things required to relax your body.
-These includes:
+Apart from having a rest period between and after a workout, many other essential things you may do to relax your body.
+These include:

 Hydrate Yourself: Make sure you are always hydrated.
 To many people, it may sound brazen, but it is a critical piece of the puzzle.
 Not only keep yourself hydrated throughout the day but hydrate yourself, especially after a training session.